JuanCarlosAcostaPeraba/glpi-kanbanlooksgood-plugin/README.md

 A lightweight and non-intrusive GLPI plugin that enhances the **Project Kanban** by displaying **Priority** and **Planned Duration** directly on each card — without modifying any GLPI core files.

-> **🎉 v1.3.2 - Now fully compatible with GLPI 11!**
+> **🎉 v1.3.3 - Hotfix for GLPI 10/11!**
-> This version fixes all compatibility issues with GLPI 11.x while maintaining backward compatibility with GLPI 10.x.
+> This version fixes a CSRF validation error in GLPI 10.x while maintaining full compatibility with both GLPI 10.x and 11.x.

 ## ✨ Features